codingPhuc/Learning_Programming_vault/Learning/Learning With Chat gpt.md

 1. I need ECHT 130 from the electrical hardware program

 2. I need ENGR 11 and 12 even thought it does not belong to a specific program

 3. why is it that ENGR 11 and 12 does not belong to a specific program does anyone know the reason

+##  AI for study plan
+I want to study **[skill or subject]** and complete it in **[3 weeks / 1 month / 2 months]**.
+I will dedicate **[3 hours / 6 hours]** per day to studying, using a structured schedule with no rest days, but designated review days.
+My study sessions should be broken into **shorter sessions with breaks** rather than continuous blocks.

+#### **Study Methods:**

+I will use the following study techniques:

+- [Example: Mind maps, note-taking, summarization, spaced repetition, etc.]
+- [Example: Watching lectures, solving exercises, active recall, discussions, etc.]

+#### **Types of Tests & Self-Assessment:**

+Include the following forms of testing in my study plan:

+- [Example: Practice tests, flashcards, quizzes, written explanations, etc.]
+- [Example: Teaching the material, real-world application exercises, etc.]

+#### **Study Plan Requirements:**

+The study timeline should:

+- Assign specific topics or tasks to each day.
+- Include a mix of study methods from my list.
+- Integrate **testing and self-assessment checkpoints**.
+- Have **review days** at appropriate intervals.
+- Adjust study intensity based on **topic difficulty**.
+- Ensure I complete the subject within my set timeframe.

+If relevant, take into account whether I am **starting from scratch or have prior knowledge** in the subject.
+Feel free to suggest any **additional resources or optimizations** to improve my learning.